shreytheshreyas/tp/docs/DeveloperGuide.md

 * projectIndex: The index of the project as an Integer

-Step 1: The user executes project n/Project One command to create a new project, and the current state of the app is Home View.
+Step 1: The user executes `project n/Project One` command to create a new project, and the current state of the app is Home View.

 <center><img src="https://i.ibb.co/pzysmyc/Figure12-1.png"></center>

-Step 2: After some time, the user would have completed the project and now decides to mark the project as done by executing done p/1 command.
+Step 2: After some time, the user would have completed the project and now decides to mark the project as done by executing `done p/1` command.
 The done command will call ProjectDoneCommand() which will execute the command with executeCommand(). printProjectDoneMessage() from the UI class will be returned and printed.

 The following sequence diagram shows how the project done command works:

 <center><img src="https://i.ibb.co/NSDGbkL/Figure12-2.png"></center>

-## Selecting an existing project
+### **Selecting an existing project (Riaz Ahamed)**
 This section will explain the selection of existing projects and how the objects interact with each other.

 The user can select existing projects from the list of projects with the select command.